 The capability approach focuses on what people are effectively able to do and to be, that is, on their capabilities.
-Thus, according to Sen (2009), the capability approach contrasts philosophical approaches such as the basic-need approach (which focuses on necessities), utility-based approaches (which focus on individual happiness or pleasure) and resource-based approaches (which focus on income, wealth, or resources).
+Thus, according to Sen (2009), the capability approach contrasts philosophical approaches such as the basic-needs approach (which focuses on necessities), utility-based approaches (which focus on individual happiness or pleasure), and resource-based approaches (which focus on income, wealth, or resources).
 Rather, Sen (2009) argues that policies should focus on assessing what people are able to do and be and on removing obstacles in their lives so that they have more freedom to live the kind of life that, upon reflection, they have reason to value.

 A key analytical distinction in the capability approach is that which distinguishes between the means and the ends of well-being and development.
-Only the ends have intrinsic importance, whereas means are instrumental to reach the goals of increased well-being, justice and development.
-According to the capability approach, the ends of well-being, justice and development should be conceptualized in terms of people's capabilities to function, that is, their effective opportunities to act and do as they please, and to be whom they want to be.
+Only the ends have intrinsic importance, whereas means are instrumental to reach the goals of increased well-being, justice, and development.
+According to the capability approach, the ends of well-being, justice, and development should be conceptualized in terms of people's capabilities to function, that is, their effective opportunities to act and do as they please, and to be whom they want to be.

 According to Alkire (2010), the capability approach has two interpretations in the literature.
-The 'narrow' interpretation focuses on basic human development issues such as income, education and health.
-The 'broad' interpretation includes attention to principles such as freedom, equity and sustainability.
+The 'narrow' interpretation focuses on basic human development issues such as income, education, and health.
+The 'broad' interpretation includes attention to principles such as freedom, equity, and sustainability.
 The literature on human development (and the capability approach) was for a long time separated from the literature on sustainable development (Neumayer, 2010), and the broad interpretation of the capability approach is an attempt to reconcile the two literature strands.
 We acknowledge the importance of the broad interpretation, which, in fact, is very close to our notion of sustainable development.
 We argue, however, that each moral imperative in our model should be looked at separately to avoid any concealed trade-offs between them.
-Thus, the moral imperative of satisfying human needs
+Thus, the moral imperative of satisfying human needs in our model is in line with the narrow interpretation of the capability approach, while the broad interpretation of the capability approach is captured by other aspects of our model.